Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 The 1924 and 1943 Pulitzer Prize-winning journalist for editorial cartooning penned some conservation cartoons and in 1934, President Franklin Roosevelt appointed him to a blue ribbon committee on wildlife restoration.
 President Roosevelt also chose Darling to be the head of the U.S. Biological Survey, a precursor to the U.S. Fish and Wildlife Service.
 In 1936, Darling played a major role in funding the National Wildlife Federation.
 More information about the refuge is available at the free Visitor and Education Center.

-One unique thing about Ding Darling is you can explore the park and take in the sights by car.
+One unique thing about Ding Darling is you can explore the park and take in the sights by car or utilize Sanibel Island bike trails.
 This is a great option for guests with limited mobility.
 The entrance fee is minimal and the park’s hours vary by the month, but it is always closed on Fridays.

 Whether you are exploring the park by car, on foot or on your bike, make sure you bring your phone or tablet and keep an eye out for panels with QR codes that lead to ranger-narrated videos about the different types of plants and animals you’ll encounter along the way.